You Have to Be Humble to Be Successful

 In other words, they boast about how great they are when, in fact, the only thing they have brought to the table is unhappiness to their closest relatives or friends.

 It’s necessary to reflect on this and take it into account.
 Every word we say aloud should match up with our behavior.
 We must act consciously and consistently.

 Hence, those with a humble heart can truly reveal their noble actions, words and intentions.
 This will make us feel truly protected, respected and inspired by their behavior.

 Positive psychology, founded by the psychologist Martin Seligman, understands and sees humility as an indispensable factor capable of creating happiness in our lives.

 We can’t forget that positive psychology emerged as a clear need to provide human beings with adequate strategies to be in charge of and create their own well-being.

-For a long time, psychology was created to treat diseases—in other words, to heal the pathological.
+For a long time, psychology was created to treat diseases.

 However, Martin Seligman has encouraged psychology to adopt this necessary turn in the opposite direction, which focuses on reflecting on happiness, joy and optimism.